 The Le Mans Video Gaming License's term is 10 years starting on the date of the first release of a product and automatically renews for an additional 10-year term, unless ACO elects not to renew.
-In exchange for the Le Mans Video Gaming License, the Company agreed to fund up to €8,000,000 (approximately \$9,060,000 USD as of December 31, 2021) as needed by Le Mans Esports Series Ltd to develop video game products, which will be contributed on an as-needed basis during the term of the Le Mans Video Gaming License.
-Additionally, the Company is obligated to pay ACO an annual royalty payment beginning from the time of the launch of the first video game product, which is planned for 2023, and continuing through each anniversary thereof for the term of the license.
+In exchange for the Le Mans Video Gaming License, the Company agreed to fund up to £8,000,000 (approximately \$8,530,000 USD as of December 31, 2022) as needed by Le Mans Esports Series Ltd to develop video game products, which will be contributed on an as-needed basis during the term of the Le Mans Video Gaming License.
+Additionally, the Company is obligated to pay ACO an annual royalty payment beginning from the time of the launch of the first video game product and continuing through each anniversary thereof for the term of the license.